Best Cast Iron Teapot To Make A Great Cuppa

 Buying Online?
 Here Is A Quick Warning

-As mentioned earlier, I am pretty familiar with cast iron Japanese kettles and teapots.
+I am pretty familiar with cast iron Japanese kettles and teapots.
 Unfortunately, many online sellers are not familiar with or take advantage of those new to cast iron.
-It is not uncommon to see teapots advertised as tetsubin when it is actually an enameled teapot.
+It is not uncommon to see teapots advertised as tetsubin when it is an enameled teapot.

-This may lead to disappointment and or misuse.
-Also, it does not help that sellers seldom take a photo of the interior of the vessel.
-Just keep in mind the process of making a traditional tetsubin is very labor-intensive and is likely to cost a pretty penny.
+Now, this may lead to disappointment and or misuse.
+Also, it does not help that sellers seldom take a photo of the vessel’s interior.

 Here Is Why You Should Choose A Cast Iron Teapot.